cdktf/cdktf-provider-cloudflare/docs/customHostname.csharp.md

 - *Type:* string[]

-List of SSL/TLS ciphers to associate with this certificate.
+An allowlist of ciphers for TLS termination.
+These ciphers must be in the BoringSSL format.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/custom_hostname#ciphers CustomHostname#ciphers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/custom_hostname#ciphers CustomHostname#ciphers}

 ---